-You will also note that the mother cat will smell the cat to see if there is any movement.
+You will also note that the mother cat will smell the kitten to see if there is any movement.

-When the cat is still alive, the mother cat often licks the kitten to groom their skin and fun.
+When the cat is still alive, the mother cat often licks the kitten to groom its skin.

 It is also a form of showing affection.
-That’s why you may note other animals also lick their young ones, and their saliva helps heal the wounds their young ones may have.
+When you see other animals lick their young ones, it only shows how their saliva helps heal the wounds their young ones may have.

 3. Hide The Dead Cat In The Closet

-In some cases, when the mother cat realizes that her kitten is dead, she can decide to carry it and hide it somewhere in a box or closet.
+Sometimes, when the mother cat realizes that her kitten is dead, she may carry it and hide it somewhere, like in a box or closet.

-You will also note some behavioral changes with the cat.
-She will start searching the house, having different sleeping patterns, and so on.
+You will also notice some behavioral changes in the cat.
+For example, your cat will start searching the house, have different sleeping patterns, and so on.

 Alternatively, if the mother cat was previously a loner, she will start searching for attention.